roudra323/Vaultio/README.md

 ### Switching Networks in the Frontend

-The application supports multiple networks.
-To switch networks:
+The application uses **RainbowKit** which provides automatic network switching.
+Simply change your network in MetaMask, and RainbowKit will handle the transition seamlessly.

+**How it works:**
+1. Open your MetaMask wallet
-1. **In MetaMask:** Switch to the desired network (Hardhat, Sepolia, Mainnet)
+2. Switch to any supported network (Hardhat, Sepolia, or Mainnet)
-2. **In the App:** The app automatically detects network changes via Wagmi
+3. The frontend automatically detects and adapts to the network change

+> 💡 **See it in action:** Check out the [network switching screenshots](screenshots/network-change/) demonstrating the automatic network detection.

 ### Supported Networks

+The following networks are configured in `frontend/src/lib/wagmi.ts`:

 <table>
 <thead>